villez/rbcal/README.md

 in other countries.

 Note!
-The install.sh script is very basic, it just copies the main script into ~/bin/rb_cal and doesn't do any error checking, so use carefully.
+The install.sh script is very basic, it just copies the main script into ~/bin/rbcal and doesn't do any error checking, so use carefully.

-Licensed under the MIT license, see the LICENSE file.
+(c) Ville Siltanen 2013; Licensed under the MIT license, see LICENSE.